devB2433/ArchaeologicalExplorer/README.md

 ### 📖 Game Overview

 **Archaeological Explorer** is a historical archaeology-themed exploration game.
-You'll play as an archaeologist, collecting tools and planning expedition routes to gradually discover famous ruins around the world.
+You'll play as an archaeologist, collecting professional tools and planning expeditions to gradually discover famous ruins around the world.

-Each expedition is a unique experience — choose the right combination of tools, and you might discover pyramids, terracotta warriors, or mysterious ancient Greek sites!
+Each expedition is unique — choose the right combination of tools based on their exploration weight, and you might discover the Pyramids of Giza, Terracotta Warriors, or the mysterious Theatre of Dionysus!

 ---